pulumi/docs/reference/cd-gitlab-ci.md

 you are likely to hit an error that the `PULUMI_ACCESS_TOKEN` environment variable (introduced later in this document) cannot be accessed.
 You can fix this by specifying a wildcard regex to allow specific branches to be able to access the secret environment variables.
+Please refer to the GitLab documentation link above to learn how to do that.

 ## Merge Request Builds
 GitLab CI currently does not yet support creating pipelines specifically for merge requests.